RMDLO/trackdlo/docs/RUN.md

 ```

 ## Run TrackDLO with Recorded ROS Bag Data:
-1. Download the experiment data from [here](https://drive.google.com/file/d/1C7uM515fHXnbsEyx5X38xZUXzBI99mxg/view?usp=drive_link).
-After unzipping, place the `.bag` files in your ROS workspace.
-Note: the files are quite large!
-After unzipping, the bag files will require 120 GB of space in total.
+1. Download one of the provided rosbag experiment `.bag` files [here](https://drive.google.com/drive/folders/1YjX-xfbNfm_G9FYbdw1voYxmd9VA-Aho?usp=sharing).
+Note: the file sizes are large--each will require 5-10GB of storage!
 2. Open a new terminal and run
 ```bash
 roslaunch trackdlo visualize_output.launch bag:=True